Thank you for being a part of the Swan Mission!

 - Type this into Google: "[name of company/wallet] scam" to see if anyone has reported them for fraudulent behavior.

 - Don’t let yourself be pressured into depositing funds or providing any personal information.

 - Never download a piece of software just because it appears at the top of a search result.
 Research it independently.

 - Don’t randomly pick a wallet from the app store — only download apps and software from legitimate wallets and exchanges.

 - Ask a friend who is knowledgable with cryptocurrencies and Bitcoin.
 If you don't have a friend like that, consider us that friend and drop us a line!

 - Think twice before sending your Bitcoin to a wallet that is not in your physical possession (phone, computer, or hardware).
-A wallet in your name at another company or provider may not have the same level of legal ownership as your custodial account at Swan (stored at Prime Trust, a Nevada-chartered trust company).
+A wallet in your name at another company or provider may not have the same level of legal ownership as your custodial account at Swan (stored at our custodian, a trust company).

 Cloud mining allows you to mine Bitcoin without having to purchase the expensive hardware required to do so.
 There are few legitimate cloud mining services that let users rent server space to mine for coins at a set rate.
 If you really want to invest in Bitcoin mining, you can research publicly listed Bitcoin mining companies.

 You can read more about mining Bitcoin here: https://www.swanbitcoin.com/canon/under-the-hood-of-bitcoin-mining/